Private Project

 A correspondence.

-Through text, the researcher-writer Alexandra David-Néel’s journey across the Himalayas is narrated via her letters home.
+Through text, the journey of the researcher-writer Alexandra David-Néel across the Himalayas a century ago is narrated via her letters home.

-In audiovisual spaces, the filmmakers' experiences in eastern Tibet are reflected through their auto-ethnographic lenses.
+In audiovisual spaces, the filmmaker's experiences in eastern Tibet are contemplated through her own lenses and those of the native Tibetan people.

 • Yi Cui